-31 Item difficulty refers to how easy or difficult it is for respondents to provide a positive response (e.g., "I feel socially accepted" is an easier item than "I feel loved and wanted").
+5 Item difficulty refers to how easy or difficult it is for respondents to provide a positive response (e.g., "I feel socially accepted" is an easier item than "I feel loved and wanted").
 If an item has negative valence, it refers to how easy or difficult it is for respondents to provide a negative response (e.g., "Students at this school think it is okay to try drugs" is an easier item than "Students at this school think it is okay to get drunk").

-"Strongly Disagree" response.32 The survey has a similar item in terms of wording and the response distribution (NENVINS140: Staff at this school feel that it is a part of their job to prepare students to succeed in college.
+The step values for the staff survey items show a little more variation, presumably as a result of almost doubled sample sizes.
+Based on the recalibration results, one item was dropped from the environment (domain) and the instructional environment (topic) scales in the noninstructional staff survey (NENVINS141: Staff at this school expect students to do their best all the time) because no respondents provided a "Strongly Disagree" response.6 The survey has a similar item in terms of wording and the response distribution (NENVINS140: Staff at this school feel that it is a part of their job to prepare students to succeed in college.
 The distributions of the responses to the two items are shown in table 3.
-Dropping this item from the environment and the instructional environment scales did not affect the step values of other items in the scales (see figure 5),33 and the reliability (Cronbach's alpha) of the environment and the instructional environment scales showed only a slight decrease (from 0.948 to 0.946 and from 0.804 to 0.771, respectively).
-See table 4 for Cronbach's alpha for each scale in each survey.34 All of the results presented in the remainder of the report focus only on those items included in the scales (and thus exclude item NENVINS141).
+Dropping this item from the environment and the instructional environment scales did not affect the step values of other items in the scales (see figure 5),7 and the reliability (Cronbach's alpha) of the environment and the instructional environment scales showed only a slight decrease (from 0.948 to 0.946 and from 0.804 to 0.771, respectively).
+See table 4 for Cronbach's alpha for each scale in each survey.8 All of the results presented in the remainder of the report focus only on those items included in the scales (and thus exclude item NENVINS141).

-32 Low response selection was one of the criteria for dropping an item after the pilot study.
+6 Low response selection was one of the criteria for dropping an item after the pilot study.
 However, due to the small sample size obtained for the noninstructional staff survey in the pilot study, we were more conservative with this survey and primarily removed items that are parallel to the items dropped from the instructional staff survey.

-33 Items in the same domain are calibrated together and the topics within the domain use the step values for their items from the same calibration.
+7 Items in the same domain are calibrated together and the topics within the domain use the step values for their items from the same calibration.

-34 Item NENVINS141 was dropped from the environment domain and the instructional environment topic of the noninstructional staff survey.
+8 Item NENVINS141 was dropped from the environment domain and the instructional environment topic of the noninstructional staff survey.